JuliettKhar/reviewer-lib/README.md

 });
 ```
 Other Functions
-- `submitCodeAssistanceMode(code: string)`: Function, analyzes and provides recommendations for improving the code.
-Use 'client.completions.create' instance method.
-(For more expensive models)
 - `getCurrentModels`: Function, gets list of available AI models.
 - `historicalAnalysis(repoPath: string)`: A feature that analyzes the history of code changes and makes recommendations for improvements based on past changes.
 - `codeStyleRecommendations(code: string)`: Add a feature that provides recommendations for improving code style by following established style guides.